kleinebossie/appartment-scraper/README.md

 - **No persistent worker**: Perfect for Railway's scheduled job model
 - **Resource efficient**: Only runs when scheduled, not continuously
 - **Reliable**: Each job is independent and doesn't depend on previous runs
+- **Duplicate prevention**: Both `seen_listings.json` and `notifications.json` are properly updated to prevent duplicate notifications
+- **Better logging**: Enhanced logging helps debug any issues with file persistence on Railway

 ## License